- Weigh pork and calculate cooking time as follows – 15 minutes at 220°C; then a further 30 minutes per 500 g at 180°C.

 - All cooking times are based on an average size pork loin.
 Cooking times may change if the pork diameter is very large.
 Always look for clear juices or a core temperature of more than 75°C.

-Old Werner Muller started the Wursthutte Butcher Shop in Malvern more than 35 years ago.
-Werner's goal was to produce the most authentic sausages for his Australian customers.
-13 years ago, Stephan Muller, Werner’s nephew, arrived from Luzern Switzerland to help out his uncle and learn from him.
-Stephan, a sixth generation Butcher, then became the owner of the Wursthutte and continues the family legacy today in a very competitive market.
+Old Werner Muller started the Wursthütte Butcher Shop in Malvern more than 35 years ago.
+His goal was to produce the most authentic sausages for his Australian customers.
+His quality standards were extremely high.
+The Wurst (sausage) had to be so perfect that you could sell it in any European butcher shop from Zurich to Vienna.
+Werner’s nephew, Stephan Muller, arrived from Luzern Switzerland thirteen years ago to help out his uncle.
+He always wanted to learn this traditional craft from him.
+Stephan, a sixth-generation Butcher, later became the owner of the Wursthutte in 2013.
+Today, Stephan continues the family legacy in a very competitive market.